 - National League for Nursing Council of Associate Degree Programs

 - National League for Nursing Council of Baccalaureate Degree Programs

 - Tennessee Independent Colleges and Universities Association

 LMU's nursing program is offered at Mercy Medical Center St. Mary's, Knoxville, TN; Baptist Health Medical Center, Corbin, KY; Blount Memorial Hospital and Blount County, TN.
 Selected programs or courses are offered at the following sites: LMU at Cedar Bluff; Duncan School of Law, Knoxville, TN; Southeast Kentucky Community and Technical College, Cumberland, KY, and Middlesboro, KY; Walters State Community College, Morristown, TN; and Sevierville, TN.
-Graduate studies are offered in Kingsport, TN, Cleveland, TN, Ducktown, TN, and Chattanooga, TN.
+Graduate studies are offered in Kingsport, TN, and Chattanooga, TN.

 Little-Known Fun Facts

 - Grant-Lee Hall Ghost: Constructed as the luxurious Sanitarium of the Four Seasons Hotel in the 1890s, Grant-Lee Hall burned in 1904 and again in 1950.
 Stories are told of a woman in a red dress who appears and knocks on doors in the residence hall.
 Some say that she is trying to warn residents to escape before those historic fires destroy the building!

 - Spring House Origins: In the 1930s, the Spring House was located in the nearby community of Tiprell, Tennessee.
 LMU students themselves relocated the Spring House, stone by stone, to its present location on our campus.